 - Encourage institutional quality investments through the use of durable building materials and improved site design standards

-KOP-BID and UMT passed the new zoning district ordinance in September 2014.
+King of Prussia District and UMT passed the new zoning district ordinance in September 2014.